jozefg/blog/posts/2015-08-25-type-in-type.md

     }
 ```

+Once unfolded, we'd get a goal along the lines of `member(U{i}; U{i})
-Now we have two subgoals, one is the result of applying `intro`,
+-> void`.
+We immediately apply `intro` to this though.
+Now we have two
+subgoals, one is the result of applying `intro`, namely we have a
-namely we have a hypothesis `x : member(U{i}; U{i})`.
+hypothesis `x : member(U{i}; U{i})` and a goal `void`.
 The second
 subgoal is the "well-formedness" obligation.

-We have to prove that
-`member(U{i}; U{i})` is a type in order to apply the `intro`
+We have to prove that `member(U{i}; U{i})` is a type in order to apply
-tactic.
-This is a crucial difference between Coq-like systems and
+the `intro` tactic.
+This is a crucial difference between Coq-like
-these proof-refinement logics.
-The process of demonstrating that what
+systems and these proof-refinement logics.
+The process of
-you're proving is a proposition is intermingled with actually
+demonstrating that what you're proving is a proposition is
-constructing the proof.
-In the case of `member(...)` propositions
+intermingled with actually constructing the proof.
+It means you get to
-after all, the process is identical.

-This does mean we get these annoying well-formedness goals.
+apply all the normal mathematical tools you have for proving things to
+be true to prove that they're types.
+This gives us a lot of
+flexibility, but at the cost of sometimes annoying subgoals.
 They're
 annotated with `[aux]` (as opposed to `[main]`).
 This means we can
 target them all at once using with the `aux` tactics.

+To summarize that whole paragraph as JonPRL would say it, our proof
-Our proof state is
+state is

     [main]
     1. x : member(U{i}; U{i})